boardfish/dissertation/dissertation.md

 This dissertation paper serves to document, and justify decisions made along, the process of development of this product.

+### COVID-19 Impact statement

+COVID-19 has reduced the value of the initial product specification to its intended audience.
+This in turn has made it impractical to begin user testing.
+Plans were in place to engage with the local escape room maintainers and show them the platform as part of user testing.
+These were made impractical by the lockdown orders, which jeopardise escape room businesses.
+As discussed in the chapter on the results of the project, changes could be made to the final product to cater for the changing nature of the industry in the face of the virus.

 ### Acknowledgements

+Thanks to Andrew Stratton for supervising and providing a guiding hand during the project.
+Thanks also to Liam Woff of the Lockup Escape Room in Sheffield for providing helpful insights and allowing me to bring a group to his escape room.
-My deepest thanks to my family, my friends at University of Sheffield Tea Society, and my mentor Dalbinder Kular.
+Thank you to those working in Development at UKCloud for giving me the skills needed to build Blacklight - special mentions to Ben Saunders, Chris Couzens, and Oliver Nye.
+Finally, my deepest thanks to my family, my friends at University of Sheffield Tea Society, and my mentor Dalbinder Kular.
 All have strongly supported me this year.
-Thanks also to Andrew Stratton for supervising and providing a guiding hand during the project.
-Thanks to Liam Woff of the Lockup Escape Room in Sheffield for providing helpful insights and allowing me to bring a group to his escape room.
-Finally, thank you to those working in Development at UKCloud for giving me the skills needed to build Blacklight - special mentions to Ben Saunders, Chris Couzens, and Oliver Nye.

 <!-- Contents -->
 \tableofcontents